Returning to Work After a Stroke: Know Your Rights

 • Supplemental Security Income (SSI): This program provides financial assistance to low-income individuals with disabilities.

-• State Disability Programs: Some states offer short-term disability benefits for individuals who are temporarily unable to work.
+• State Disability Programs: Some states provide short-term financial aid for people who are temporarily unable to continue their usual duties due to medical setbacks.

 Can my employer reduce my pay or demote me because of my stroke-related limitations?